- 08 Mar 2022

 Creating a key pair is a one-time operation, or a per-user operation.

-There are a variety ways of doing this, but the simplest option is to just use the OpenSSL tool native in Linux distributions (used in steps below).
+There are a variety ways of doing this, but the simplest option is to just use the OpenSSL tool native in Linux distributions.

-When configuring the adapter connection, you will need to upload the private key in the Private Key field.
+- When configuring the adapter connection, copy the edited private key to the Private Key field.

 2. Registering the Key Pair with Pure1